veertuinc/anka-docs/content/en/docs/Anka Virtualization/partials/registry/pull/_index.md

 Options:
   -t, --tag TEXT
   -v, --version INTEGER
-  -l, --local            Avoid pulling the tag from the registry if it already exists on the current machine -s, --shrink           Remove all other local tags to optimize disk usage --help                 Display usage information
+  -l, --local            Avoid pulling the tag from the registry, only checkout -s, --shrink           Remove all other local tags to optimize disk usage --help                 Display usage information
 ```